When it comes to marketing strategies for your small operation, you can be blinded by choice.

 Introducing yourself to the media can be a great free business tool; free publicity is a fabulous way to be identified as an expert within your field and can easily encourage referrals.

 Use customer feedback.
 We know it is six times easier to get a previous customer to buy again than it is to find a new customer, so ensure your marketing plan looks after people who have already shown you loyalty.
-Use free tools like SurveyMonkey to ask for feedback on their experience of working with you; run a competition for those completing the form and reward one entrant with a prize.
+Use free tools like SurveyMonkey or check out some SurveyMonkey alternatives to ask for feedback on their experience of working with you; run a competition for those completing the form and reward one entrant with a prize.
 Again, contact local media; they may be interested in covering the story.
 Always ensure that you thank everyone for their feedback, and act upon it, be it positive or negative.

 Speak to associates and suppliers; would they be interested in a contra deal?
 You could offer a guest spot on your blog showcasing their services, and receive the same in return, or set up a page on your website highlighting recommendations, and get them to do the same.